microsoft/ComplianceCxE/docs/playbooks/fsicc.md

     <figcaption>Figure 17: Select the custom keyword dictonary</figcaption>
 </figure>

-Click Add.
+Click **Add**.

 If you wish to add any additional conditions or exceptions to your policy you can do that now.
 In our case we are just looking for the words in our custom keyword dictonary.

-You have additional option such as if you want to capture Optical Character recognition where we will search for these words on images or hard written notes.
+You have additional option such as if you want to capture optical character recognition (OCR) where we will search for these words on images or hard written notes.

-You also want to make sure you specify what precent of matches you want to capture.
+You may also want to make sure you specify what precent of matches you want to capture.
 This can be anywhere from 1-100%.
 You can use this to capture all messages or a sample of the message based on your organization requirements.

 <figure>
     <img src="../../playbooks/img/fsi/picture18.png" align="left"/>
     <figcaption>Figure 18: Optical Character Recognition</figcaption>
 </figure>

-When you are done click Next to go to the review settings screen.
+When you are done click **Next** to go to the review settings screen.

 <figure>
     <img src="../../playbooks/img/fsi/picture19.png" align="left"/>
     <figcaption>Figure 19: Review and finish the policy</figcaption>
 </figure>

-If everything looks correct then click create policy to create the new policy.
+Review the settings and if everything looks correct then click **create policy** to create the new policy.

 <figure>
     <img src="../../playbooks/img/fsi/picture20.png" align="left"/>
     <figcaption>Figure 20: Policy Created</figcaption>
 </figure>

-Once this is complete you will have a Communication Compliance policy using a customer Lexicon set of keywords.
+Once this is complete you will have a Communication Compliance policy using a custom Lexicon set of keywords.

 !!!
 Notes "Please take the following note:"
     If simple dictionary matches are not enough for a particular scenario an organization needs to detect, multiple keyword lists can be combined via more complex logic (e.g. one word from list A near a word from list B but without the presence of a word from list C) by [creating a custom Sensitive Information Type in the Compliance Center](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fmicrosoft-365%2Fcompliance%2Fcreate-a-custom-sensitive-information-type%3Fview%3Do365-worldwide&data=04%7C01%7Cv-jasayl%40microsoft.com%7C7ab6a33f6b53467802a408d8fa3ffaf4%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637534500071852224%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=r7DjiJ6GWhwErBQ8hAZWvB1FNunsMSD50fg2ugSh%2BaI%3D&reserved=0) or [via PowerShell using a custom XML file](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fmicrosoft-365%2Fcompliance%2Fcreate-a-custom-sensitive-information-type-in-scc-powershell%3Fview%3Do365-worldwide&data=04%7C01%7Cv-jasayl%40microsoft.com%7C7ab6a33f6b53467802a408d8fa3ffaf4%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637534500071852224%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=bGEV2FEH5mj%2F2gqALPkesII1Q%2BG4hfKuT%2BmsRBfglFg%3D&reserved=0).